What onstage improvisation can teach us about developing an agile mindset.

-She decides to go back to her boss to ask for a bit more detail about how her lack of communication might be impacting her own effectiveness, and that of the project team.
-They agree that Ruby will pro-actively ask team members how communication might improve, so that she can consider the options.
+She decides to go back to her boss to ask for a bit more detail about how her lack of communication might be impacting on her own effectiveness, and that of the project team.
+They agree that Ruby will proactively ask team members how communication might improve so that she can consider the options.

-Ruby knows that she won’t be able to take up all of the ideas from her colleagues, but she has decided to trial weekly e-mail round-ups that will be informed by a new team Slack channel.
-The e-mail can also be used to communicate with other stakeholders outside the project team, too.
+Ruby knows that she won’t be able to take up all of the ideas from her colleagues, but she has decided to trial weekly email round-ups that will be informed by a new team Slack channel.
+The email can also be used to communicate with other stakeholders outside the project team.

 Ruby wasn’t expecting the feedback she received.
-It felt challenging and negative to start with, but she realised that could use it to chart a new path that has – in the end – been positive both for herself and her colleagues.
+It felt challenging and negative to start with, but she realised that could use it to chart a new path that has – in the end – been positive, both for her and her colleagues.
 She has also learnt that adopting a more agile mindset might help with other aspects of her day-to-day work.

 And that’s an offer we might all consider accepting.

 Test your understanding